roccstar/motherbox/README.md

 ### Enable SSH

-To enable SSH create a blank file called `ssh` in `boot`.
-Here is an example on Ubuntu 16.04 / elementary OS 0.4
+To enable SSH create a file called `ssh` in `boot`.
+This file will be removed froom the boot partition after the Raspberry Pi Zero W boots for the first time.

+**Ubuntu 16.04 / elementary OS 0.4**

 ```
 touch /media/${USER}/boot/ssh && echo "woot" > /media/${USER}/boot/ssh